ClickHouse/ClickHouse/docs/en/query_language/functions/rounding_functions.md

 ## roundBankers {#roundbankers}

-Rounds a value using banker's rounding.
+Rounds a number.

+- If rounding number is a half between two numbers, the function uses banker's rounding.

     Banker's rounding is a method of rounding fractional numbers.
 When the rounding number is a half between two numbers, it is rounded to the nearest even number.
 E.g. 3.5 rounds up to 4, 2.5 rounds down to 2.

+- In other cases function rounds numbers to the nearest integer.

-Using this method, you can reduce the effect of rounding numbers on the result of summing or subtracting these numbers.
+Using banker's rounding, you can reduce the effect of rounding numbers on the result of summing or subtracting these numbers.

 For example, sum numbers 1.5, 2.5, 3.5, 4.5 with different rounding: